-A sound designer is responsible for creating the soundscape for a production team and the post production process.
+A sound designer is responsible for creating the soundscape for a production team and the post-production process.

-Sound designers need to have a high level of creativity and be very imaginative as it is up to them to produce how certain elements will sound.
+Sound designers need to have a high level of creativity and be very imaginative.
+As it is up to them to produce how certain elements will sound.

-Ben Burtt, the is sound designer behind Star Wars, E.T. and WALL-E, is probably the most well-known sound designer of all time creating some of the most iconic movie sounds.
+Ben Burtt, the sound designer behind Star Wars, E.T. and WALL-E, is probably the most well-known sound designer of all time creating some of the most iconic movie sounds.